commonknowledge/contracts/src/standard-28days.md

     :   A Project is a series of iterations to complete work that will meet a specified set of goals.

-3. ### Proposal
+3. ### Schedule of Work

-    1. Before starting the Work, Common Knowledge will provide a proposal.
+    1. Before starting the Work, Common Knowledge will provide a Schedule of Work.
-    2. The proposal Common Knowledge provides will contain:
+    2. The Schedule of Work Common Knowledge provides will contain:

         1. A description of the Work;
         2. An indication of when the Work will begin and end;